felipeespic/matide/README.md

    * SendCode
    * Anaconda (don't get confused with the Python package)
    * PythonBreakpoints2
-   * Trailing Spaces (optional)
+   * Trailing Spaces

-   To install them, follow the next steps per package to install:
+   To install them, follow the next steps per package:
    1. From Sublime Text, press ```ctrl+shift+p (Win, Linux)``` or ```cmd+shift+p (OS X)``` to open the palette.
    2. Input in the palette: **_Package Control: Install Package_**
    3. Search by typing the package name, and enter to install.